johnhyde/island/16 unkind play.md

 **About 5 minutes earlier.**[$ BUT AREN'T YOU WONDERING *WHERE* THAT LASSO CAME FROM?
 NO?
 TOO BAD ~M]

-"Any you're sure you're a real cowboy? ...
+"And you're sure you're a real cowboy? ...
 Mr Maoi?" asked Florida.[$Florida Mann was, as luck would have it, a distant direct descendant of Tramar Lacel Dillard.
 Not this was in any way relevant to the situation at hand.]

 "Yep, absolutely," said "Marvinlust Maoi", who was wearing a cowboy hat in addition to his usual get-up.
 "Root them toot them.
 Get a dog little longies.
 Et-cetera, and so on."